 * * *

-In The Improbability Principle, Hand cites a 1988 U.S. National Academy of Sciences report which concluded that there was “no scientific justification from research conducted over a period of 130 years for the existence of parapsychological phenomena.”
+In The Improbability Principle, Hand cites a 1988 U.S. National Academy of Sciences report that concluded that there was “no scientific justification from research conducted over a period of 130 years for the existence of parapsychological phenomena.”

 “One hundred thirty years!”
 Hand writes.
-The fact that people kept trying to find proof for the paranormal was “A testament to the power of hope over experience if there ever was one.”
+The fact that people kept trying to find proof for the paranormal was “a testament to the power of hope over experience if there ever was one.”

 But I disagree.
 It may be that researching the paranormal is partly an act of hope that you’ll find something where no one has found anything before.
-But it seems like often, experiences are the building blocks of belief in the paranormal, or in an underlying force that organizes reality.
+But it seems like, often, experiences are the building blocks of belief in the paranormal, or in an underlying force that organizes reality.
 Even if they’re not doing formal research, people are seeking explanations for their experiences.
 And structure is a much more appealing explanation than chance.